awsdocs/macie-user-guide/doc_source/macie-classify-objects-file-extension.md

 Macie can assign only one file extension to an object\.

-You cannot modify existing or add new file extensions\.
-You can enable or disable any existing file extensions, thus enabling or disabling Macie to assign these file extensions to your objects during the classification process\.<a name="enable-disable-file-extensions"></a>
+You can't modify existing or add new file extensions\.
+You can enable or disable any existing file extensions, thus enabling or disabling Macie to assign them to your objects during the classification process\.<a name="enable-disable-file-extensions"></a>

 **To view, enable, or disable file extensions**